Electric Vehicle Charge Point

 - Plug-In Hybrid Electric Vehicle (PHEV) - A vehicle with a plug-in battery and an internal combustion engine (ICE).
 Typical PHEVs will have a pure-electric range of over 10 miles.
 After the pure-electric range is utilised, the vehicle reverts to the benefits of full hybrid capability (utilising both battery power and ICE) without range compromise.

 - Extended-Range Electric Vehicle (E-REV) - A vehicle powered by a battery with an ICE powered generator on board.
 E-REV’s are like pure-EV’s but with a shorter battery range of around 40 miles.
-Range is extended by an on board generator providing many additional miles of mobility.
+The range is extended by an on-board generator providing many additional miles of mobility.
 With an E-REV the vehicle is still always electrically driven.

 - Hybrid - A hybrid vehicle is powered by, either or both, a battery and an ICE.
-The power source is selected automatically by the vehicle, depending on speed, engine load and battery charge level.
-This battery cannot be plugged in; charge is maintained by regenerative braking supplemented by ICE generated power.
+The power source is selected automatically by the vehicle.
+Considerations include speed and engine load, as well as battery charge level.
+This battery cannot be plugged in; the charge is maintained by regenerative braking supplemented by ICE generated power.
 A number of fuels can power hybrid ICE’s, including petrol, diesel, Compressed Natural Gas, Liquid Petroleum Gas and other alternative fuels.

 EV’s can meet our needs…

-- 50% of worldwide population living in cities
+- 50% of the worldwide population is living in cities

 - In Europe, over 80% of Europeans drive less than 63 miles in a typical day